 According to Fritz Frederick Smith, the body compensates for energetic or vibratory loss.
 When there is energetic deficiency, the body attempts to limit further loss by reducing its function.
 A deficiency can lead us down the road to ill health and depression.

 Emotions, such as anger, drains our energy as with stress and negative thinking.
 When we are feeling emotional our whole being can take on that energy.
 Even after a traumatic event is over and forgotten that energy can still be trapped inside, disrupting the flow and distorting the tissues around it.
 Every one of us has years of emotions trapped in stored cellular energy.
-Trapped emotion can be toxic to the immune system.
-This is where emotions can truly hurt us if we don’t learn to let go.
+Trapped emotions can prove toxic to the immune system, nervous system and cardiovascular system.

-Foods can deplete energy and increase toxic overload in our skin and organs.- So if..we live on pizza, sodas, pasta, burgers, bagels, donuts, protein bars, cereal, candy bars, pies, chips, cooked processed foods (all sugary items) then we are actually promoting loosing energy deep inside our very being at the cellular level.
+*Foods can deplete energy and increase toxic overload in our skin and organs.
+If..we live on pizza, sodas, pasta, burgers, bagels, donuts, protein bars, cereal, candy bars, pies, chips, cooked processed foods (all sugary items) we are actually promoting losing energy deep inside our very being at the cellular level.
 A true Enemy of Energy is coffee/caffeine, caffeinated drinks, sodas and energy drinks, as these are considered chemical soups.
 And when we spend our currency this way, we not only lose energy we lose oxygen.
-Physical illnesses are imbalances the physical, spiritual and the mind.
+Physical illnesses are imbalances the physical body and the mind.

 There are certain things that can cause and increase inflammation in our bodies.
 In fact these energy zappers are intricately designed to do just that.
-On the top of this list are caffeine, alcohol, wheat/gluten, sugar, Aspartame, rBGH dairy & meat, chemicals, tobacco and trans- fats.
+Zappers include caffeine, alcohol, wheat/gluten, sugar, Aspartame, rBGH dairy & meat, chemicals, tobacco and trans- fats.

-Our Minds & Stress.- Our mind digest information throughout the day.
-How, what and where we take in this information is critically important.
-The energy of our body depends vibrationally rich foods and our vibrational frequency from daily activities or anxieties.
-If we live in a state of fear, anger, depression and separation we disrupt vibrational frequency, and thus energy.
+*Mind & Body.
+“All sensory impute that impacts our nervous system undergoes some form of digestion and elimination.”
+(2) How, what and where, we take in this information is critically important.
+The energy of our body depends vibrationally rich foods and our vibrational frequency from daily activities.
+If we live in a state of fear, anger, anxiety, depression and separation we disrupt vibrational frequency, and thus energy.
 Our subconscious mind stores our emotions.
-Negative nellies can create emotional blockages.
+Negative Nellies can create emotional blockages.
 The energy of our beliefs’ are stored in our chakras.
 (0) We can become overwhelmed with and find it hard to eliminate harmful emotions.
-“All sensory impute that impacts our nervous system undergoes some form of digestion and elimination.”
-(2)

 A controlling lifestyle disrupts balance and energy.
-We spend a lot of time and energy trying to control things in our life that sometimes seem out of control, such as events, people and situations.
-Constant worrying drains our brain and focusing power.
+If we spend time and energy trying to control things in our life that sometimes seem out of control, such as events, people and situations., we drain all organs of energy.
+PLUS, constant worrying drains our brain and focusing power.

-Energy Blockages & Skin Health. –The main function of the skin is to act as a physical, chemical and antimicrobial defense system.
+*Energy Blockages & Skin Health.
+The main function of the skin is to act as a physical, chemical and antimicrobial defense system.
 Liver-related toxic stress includes headaches, dry skin, bags under the eyes, fluid retention under the skin, and skin problems anywhere.
-“Studies have shown that both stress and gut inflammation can impair the integrity and protective function of the epidermal barrier.”
+“Studies have shown that both stress and gut inflammation can impair blood flow and the integrity and protective function of the epidermal barrier.”
 (8)

-Dehydration causes stress on all organs in the body.
+Dehydration causes stress on all organs in the body, including our skin.
 Less water in the body means less moisture for the skin.
 Most Americans are chronically dehydrated.
-Drinking water helps with energy expenditure and more.(10)
+Drinking water helps with energy expenditure, brain power, and more.(10)

 1-Decide~ which information is important enough to read, watch, or pay attention to.
-Example: Caffeine Blues by
+Decline hours of useless TV programs.

 2-Sort out and release toxic emotions~with the help of a Health Coach.